-Local authority [for use by schools only - delete if not appropriate]
+Local authority

 We are required to share information about our workforce members with our local authority (LA) under section 5 of the Education (Supply of Information about the School Workforce) (England) Regulations 2007 and amendments.

 Department for Education (DfE)

 We share personal data with the Department for Education (DfE) on a statutory basis.
 This data sharing underpins workforce policy monitoring, evaluation, and links to school funding / expenditure and the assessment educational attainment.